Unifield/testfield/README.md

    + _BENCHMARK\_NAME_ is the name that is going to be used to export the results.
 It must be unique.
    + _server\_branch_ (same as above)
    + _web\_branch_ (same as above)
    + _params_ are the parameters that will be passed to lettuce (same as above).
 We warmly encourage you to use the tag called testperf (-t testperf) to run only scenarios that assess the application performance.
+This is less important when you use another environment tailored for benchmarking (using the TESTFIELD_TEST_KEY environment variable) because only benchmarking scenarios are included.

 3. display the results on a website
    > ./run.sh web